Tanzyingsz/DDM-Dissertation/Literature Review 5.0.md

 ## 4.1 The Storytelling in RE:source - based on SB7 framework

 The implement of RE:source storytelling is based on SB7 framework.
-The project mainly deal with two kind of users: donator and buyer.
-Since all the selling products are recycled from donation, the narrative of storyline begins from donator, and then switch to buyer.
-The presentation of donor story goes to the donation guide page, while our-mission page targets at the painpoints of buyers.<br/>
+The project mainly deals with two kinds of users: donor and buyer.
+Since all the selling products are recycled from the donation, the narrative of storyline begins from donor, and then switch to the buyer.
+The presentation of donor story goes to the donation guide page, while our-mission page targets at the pain points of buyers.<br/>

-After analysising the user problems, RE:source adapt the SB7 framework as followed:<br/>
+After analysing the user problems, RE:source adapt the SB7 framework as followed:<br/>

 The guide in both user cases acted by the Re: source brand.<br/>

-**Hero story 1: Donator**
+**Hero story 1: donor**
-Donator refers to that Chinese student who is about to leave the UK in a hurry.<br/>
+donor refers to that Chinese student who is about to leave the UK in a hurry.<br/>

 "Help the environmentalists to donate within 10 minutes.
 Save your time for something else you enjoy (subtitle)."
-This slogan pointed out the character of a donator: environmentalist.<br/>
+This slogan pointed out the character of a donor: environmentalist.<br/>

-The external problem of donator is to deal with a large amount of second-hand households within a limited time.
+The external problem of donor is to deal with a large amount of second-hand households within a limited time.
 The internal problem is the reluctance to resolve procrastination when facing hard-work with no rewards as well as the conflict of being a caring environmentalist or being a careless person who dumps the load in a landfill.<br/>

 Therefore the story on related page explained the idea "we hate taking bulky items downstairs and dump them as much as you do."
-The solution provided by RE:source is free donation collecting service.
-Step-by-step guide and carefully-desigend form process will simplify the donation register process.
-As a result, there might be a higher possibility the user take part in donation.
+The solution provided by RE:source is a free donation collecting service.
+Step-by-step guide and carefully-designed form process will simplify the donation register process.
+As a result, there might be a higher possibility the user take part in a donation.
 As for the reward, Miller(2017) stressed offering a status in return.
-Thus, donator will get an certification with his memership as a RE: source support and all the detailed contribution he made to the environment.
+Thus, the donor will get a certification with his membership as a RE: source support and all the detailed contribution he made to the environment.
 A certification brings up the feeling of rewarded and being affirmed.
-At the end of the story, the sucess should be depicted with an image shows the character leaving UK without burden.<br/><br/>
+At the end of the story, the success should be depicted with an image that shows the character leaving the UK without burden.<br/><br/>

 **Hero story 2: Buyer**
-In general, the buyer is mainly made up of first year students who just arrived in the UK and are still struggling to get used to the new environment and looking for a way to decorate their new life.<br/>
+In general, the buyer is mainly made up of first-year students who just arrived in the UK and are still struggling to get used to the new environment and looking for a way to decorate their new life.<br/>

-"Best bargain, reliable prodcuts."
+"Best bargain, reliable products."
 The slogan pointed out the price and quality advantage of RE:source products.<br/>

 Buyer face the external problem of paying a fortune for furniture that cannot be taken away and being scare to be scammed.
 In this case, to ease buyer's doubt, RE: source establish 7-day return policy, guarantee on-time delivery and quality of goods.
-Through closely cooperate with removal company, the reliability of service is guaranteed.
+Through closely cooperate with the removal company, the reliability of service is guaranteed.
 As for the internal problem, the buyer is looking for a brand that they could rely on.
 Re: source is set to be considerate like a senior to the new students.
 "We know a bus trip to IKEA with tons of household items back is a hassle.
 Why not enjoy the bargain online?
-All stuff here is still good as new and directly delivered to your doorstep. " Accordingly, the website will lead the buyer through the purchasing process through caring micro-content.<br/>
+All stuff here is still good as new and directly delivered to your doorstep. " Accordingly, the website will lead the buyer through the purchasing process through caring micro-content.<br/><br/>

 ## 4.2 RE:source User Experience design